pantso251/DSFSE_Portfolio/learning-goals/goal-3-visualization/visual-results/README.md

 **Explanation for policymakers and non-technical audiences**:

 This is the detailed, close-up version of the pollution hotspot map, focusing on specific problem beaches within 2 kilometers of each other.
 While the 10km map showed regional problems, this map identifies exactly which beaches need immediate attention.
-The onion rings show precisely where more systematic cleaning could help avoid future pollution.
-This can be achieved by adding more trash-cans or by sending multiple cleaning crews throughout the summer high-season.
+The onion rings show precisely where more systematic cleaning efforts would help prevent future pollution.
+This can be achieved by adding more trash cans or by sending multiple cleaning crews throughout the summer high-season.
 If a town is shown in the hotspot zone it means where visitor are possibly complaining more about the beach than statistically expected.
-That is where an oppurtunity arises, by addressing these locations it is highly expectedto improve both environmental quality and tourism reputation.
+That is where an oppurtunity arises, by addressing these locations it is highly expected to improve both environmental quality and tourism reputation.

 ---